Tottenham's (seemingly endless) search for a new manager – a timeline of the coaches linked

 Levy was quick to recruit a dating expert in Fabio Paratici, but not even Spurs' new technical director has been able to get a deal over the line.

-Sure, it hasn't helped that Harry Kane fancies some Netflix and chill with bodacious rivals Manchester City, Manchester United or even Chelsea, that guy he told you not to worry about.
+Sure, it hasn't helped that Harry Kane fancies some Netflix and chill with bodacious rivals Manchester City (opens in new tab), Manchester United (opens in new tab) or even Chelsea (opens in new tab), that guy he told you not to worry about.
 However, this still represents the second longest Spurs have had to wait to replace a manager, since Jacques Santini took over 257 days after Glenn Hoddle got his marching orders six games into the 2003/04 season.

 If Spurs fans – the majority desperate for something attractive to enjoy after another trophyless season treading water – luxuriated in the peak banter that was Mourinho's anti-football being denied a last hurrah with the League Cup final just six days hence, but such hubris now feels a long time in the past.